General Requirements

-Any use of the title "certified athletic trainer" within New York State requires licensure.
+Any use of the title "licensed athletic trainer" within New York State requires licensure.
+(However, under specified limitation defined in Section 8356 of New York State Education Law, you may be exempt from licensure.)

 To be licensed as a certified athletic trainer in New York State you must: